psychotimmy/sharpmz-80k/README.md

 12. Attributed to Newton.
 Ten line BASIC game written for the 2022 contest.
 Guess which phrases are correctly attributed to Newton to boost your wisdom percentage.
 13. Eclipse.
 Adapted from the book "Celestial BASIC", this program calculates the magnitude and date of lunar umbral eclipses.
 14. Easter Sunday.
 Calculates the Gregorian date of Easter Sunday for any year from 1753.
 Uses the O'Beirne algorithm.
+15. Ahl's Benchmark.
+From Creative Computing, November 1983, pages 259-260.
+Takes around 80s on an MZ-80K.

 KNIGHT's WEE PASCAL